-- If the incident involves an adult (over 18). - If there are concerns about the capacity to consent (SEND). - Images show atypical sexual behaviour for their development stage or violent acts. - Images show sex acts with a child under age 13. - The disclosure places the pupil (or any child) at risk of imminent harm (self-harm, exploitation, harmful response from home etc).
+- If the incident involves an adult (over 18). - If there are concerns about the capacity to consent (inc SEND). - Images show atypical sexual behaviour for their development stage or abusive, violent or harmful acts. - Images show sex acts with a child under age 13. - The disclosure places the pupil (or any child) at risk of imminent harm (self-harm, exploitation, harmful response from home etc).

-10. Safety plans
+11. Risk Assessment & Safety plans

-11.1 We will carry out a safety plan in respect of
+We will carry out a safety plan in respect of

-- any pupil who is alleged to have behaved in a way that is considered to be abusive or violent - any pupil who has reportedly been abused or affected by the alleged abusive or violent behaviour by another pupil - any pupil who may be at risk due to the alleged abusive or violent behaviour by another pupil as deemed appropriate by the DSL.

-Where it is alleged that a pupil has behaved in a way that is considered to be inappropriate or problematic (as opposed to abusive or violent), the DSL will use their professional judgment - based on the particular concern or allegation raised, and the needs and circumstances of the individual children in question - to determine whether it would be appropriate to contact children's social care, and to carry out a safety plan.

-Careful judgment and consideration are required as to whether alleged behaviour which might be judged to be inappropriate by an adult might actually be harmful to another pupil.
-Consultation is recommended with children's social care if there is any doubt about this.

-Careful consideration will also be given to a range of factors including the context, severity of the alleged behaviour, impact of the alleged behaviour on others, risk to others, and whether there are any patterns of behaviour occurring.

-Where other pupils have been identified as witnesses to alleged abuse or violence, consideration should also be given by the DSL to whether there might be any risks to those children, and whether a safety plan would be appropriate in relation to any risks presenting to them.
+- any pupils alleged to have been involved in an incident of sexual violence and on a case by case situation for any pupil involved in an incident of sexual harassment - any pupil who is alleged to have behaved in a way that is considered to be abusive or violent or harmful - 11.1 Where it is alleged that a pupil has behaved in a way that is considered to be inappropriate or problematic (as opposed to abusive or violent), the DSL will use their professional judgment based on the particular concern or allegation raised, and the needs and circumstances of the individual children in question to determine whether it would be appropriate to contact children's social care, and to carry out a safety plan. - 11.2 Careful judgment and consideration are required as to whether alleged behaviour which might be judged to be inappropriate by an adult might actually be harmful to another pupil.
+Consultation is recommended with children's social care if there is any doubt about this. - 11.3 Careful consideration will also be given to a range of factors including the context, severity of the alleged behaviour, impact of the alleged behaviour on others, risk to others, and whether there are any patterns of behaviour occurring. - 11.4 Where other pupils have been identified as witnesses to alleged abuse or violence, consideration should also be given by the DSL to whether there might be any risks to those children, and whether a safety plan would be appropriate in relation to any risks presenting to them.

-11. Information sharing, data protection and record keeping:
+12. Information sharing, data protection and record keeping:

-- 12.1 When responding to a concerns or allegation of peer-on-peer abuse, we will - always consider carefully, in consultation with children's social care, the police and other relevant agencies (where they are involved), how to share information about the concern or allegation with the pupil(s) affected, their parents, relevant staff, and other appropriate individuals - record the information that is necessary for the academy and other relevant agencies (where they are involved) to respond to the concern or allegation and safeguard everyone involved - keep a record of the legal purpose for sharing the information with any third party, including relevant authorities, and ensure that the third party has agreed to handle the information securely and to only use it for the agreed legal purpose, and - be mindful of and act in accordance with its safeguarding and data protection duties, including those set out in Working Together to Safeguard Children and the HM Government advice on Information Sharing.
+When responding to a concerns or allegation of peer-on-peer abuse, we will:

+- always consider carefully, in consultation with children's social care, the police and other relevant agencies (where they are involved), how to share information about the concern or allegation with the pupil(s) affected, their parents, relevant staff, and other appropriate individuals - record the information that is necessary for the academy and other relevant agencies (where they are involved) to respond to the concern or allegation and safeguard everyone involved - keep a record of the legal purpose for sharing the information with any third party, including relevant authorities, and ensure that the third party has agreed to handle the information securely and to only use it for the agreed legal purpose, and - be mindful of and act in accordance with its safeguarding and data protection duties, including those set out in Working Together to Safeguard Children and the HM Government advice on Information Sharing.

-12. Disciplinary action
+13. Disciplinary action

-- 13.1 We will consider whether disciplinary action may be appropriate for any pupil involved in peer-on-peer abuse.
-However, if there are police proceedings underway, or there could be, it is critical that we work in partnership with the police and children's social care. - 13.2 Where a matter is not of interest to the police or children's social care, academy leaders will still consider what is the most appropriate action to take to ensure positive behaviour management.
+- 13.1 We will consider whether disciplinary action may be appropriate for any pupil involved in peer-on-peer abuse linked into the behaviour policy.
+In addition, if there are police proceedings underway, or there could be, it is critical that we work in partnership with the police and children's social care. - 13.2 Where a matter is not of interest to the police or children's social care, academy leaders will still consider what is the most appropriate action to take to ensure positive behaviour management.